-The procedures for adding and removing pegs change the state of the board to reflect moves in the game, but nothing we have seen so far, however, provides a means for changing the state of an existing object.
-So, instead of defining these operations to change the state of the board, they actually create a new board that is different from the input board by the one new peg.
+The procedures for adding and removing pegs change the state of the board to reflect moves in the game, but nothing we have seen so far, however, provides a means for changing the state of an existing object.9 So, instead of defining these operations to change the state of the board, they actually create a new board that is different from the input board by the one new peg.
 These procedures take a Board and Position as inputs, and produce as output a Board.

 There are lots of different ways we could represent the Board.
 One possibility is to keep a List of the Positions of the pegs on the board.
 Another possibility is to keep a List of the Positions of the empty holes on the board.
 Yet another possibility is to keep a List of Lists, where each List corresponds to one row on the board.
 The elements in each of the Lists are Booleans representing whether or not there is a peg at that position.
-The good thing about data abstraction is we could pick any of these representations and change it to a different representation.
+The good thing about data abstraction is we could pick any of these representations and change it to a different representation later (for example, if we needed a more efficient board implementation).
 As long as the procedures for implementing the Board are updated the work with the new representation, all the code that uses the board abstraction should continue to work correctly without any changes.